microsoft/PubSec-Info-Assistant/README.md

 *More information can be found at [Developing in a codespaces](docs/developing_in_a_codespaces.md).*

-Once you have the prerequisites completed, please move on to the Sizing Estimation step.
+Once you have the completed the setting up codespaces, please move on to the Sizing Estimation step.

 ---